kcl-lang/kcl-lang.io/blog/2024-05-29-newsletter/index.md

 **🔥 SDK Updates**

 - KCL SDK v0.9.0-beta.1 released, synchronously supporting API updates.
-- KCL go SDK supports importing KCL Schema through proto.
+- KCL Go SDK supports importing KCL Schema through the protobuf file.

 **📂️ Documentation Updates**

 - Fixed typos in the development guide documentation and some environment configuration descriptions.
 - Added documentation for the `file.read_env` function.
 - The language document has been updated to include information about the "-" and "." symbols in schema property names.
-- Added some Q&A.

 **📺️ Ecosystem Integration**

-- Fixed the memory leak issue in the crossplane kcl function.
+- Crossplane kcl function has released version 0.9.0, which fixes memory leaks and arm64 image errors.
+It also supports setting external package dependencies and compilation parameters at the function level.
 - Added support for the KCL tree sitter schema, mixin, rule, and other syntax support and corresponding tests.

 ## Resources